In 'Maid,' A Single Mother Finds 'No Way' To Make It On Minimum Wage

 On the difficulty of trying to get child care as a single parent

 The Catch-22 ... is you have to have a job first, and you have to prove that you are employed — gainfully, regularly employed — and then you can get the voucher for a child care, depending on what your income is.
 And then you can go out to different day cares who accept that grant and see if they have an opening, which for a very young child is pretty rare, because it's just not affordable for day care centers to have [children] under two years old, which they still consider infants.
-So it's a lot of work to not only get the ability to go look for a day care center, but then to find one, and if they have a full-time spot or Monday, Wednesday, Friday — it's a huge web of difficulty.
+So it's a lot of work to not only get the ability to go look for a day care center but then to find one, and if they have a full-time spot or Monday, Wednesday, Friday — it's a huge web of difficulty.

 On how there's a disincentive to make more money or you'll lose benefits